Crabby Joe's: Franchise

-There are 35 store locations in southern Ontario and expanding into Beamsville and Angus.
-Each franchise owner completes eight-weeks pre-opening training.
+There are 16 store locations in southern Ontario and plans to expand into Angus.
+Each franchise owner completes eight weeks of pre-opening training.
 Support personnel visit the owner's restaurant for three to four weeks after the restaurant opens.
 Following this, the owner has continuing visits from the district managers.

 The cost of a franchise is $35,000 which is paid once the franchise agreement is signed.
 The royalty fee is 5% of the total sales which is characterized under the franchise agreement and is paid on a weekly basis to the Obsidian Group Inc. The marketing fee is 2% of total sales which is defined in the franchise agreement and is paid weekly to Obsidian.
 These fees are kept in a "Crabby Joe's Marketing Account" and are used for system advertising and promotion of the Crabby Joe's system as established by the franchisor.
 The franchise regulations prevent Obsidian from disclosing return of investment made.
 What can be made is totally based on various variables including: sales mix, competition in the area, operational costs, time of year and more.